-In order to deal with members' problems, operators must be easily contactable by telephone or other means such as text or in app chat.
+To deal with members' problems, operators must be easily contactable by telephone or other means such as text or in app chat.
 This should cover core business hours supplemented with a tried and tested system to deal with out of hours queries within an acceptable timeframe agreed by the operator and local authority.

-In order to reduce the number of out-of-hours queries, systems will be put in place to deal with non-serious matters.
+To reduce the number of out-of-hours queries, systems will be put in place to deal with non-serious matters.
 Customers must be able to access information on the procedure in the case of:

-- No docking station space being available at the time of drop off (where relevant) - Not being able to access the bike - A bike being returned late (where relevant) - Damage being discovered on the bike before riding - A bike developing a fault or being involved in an accident.
+- No space available for drop off (where relevant) - Not being able to access the bike - A bike being returned late (where relevant) - Damage being discovered on the bike before riding - A bike developing a fault or being involved in an accident.